oroinc/documentation/crm/user_guide/activities/calendars_overview.rst

 .. image:: ../img/calendars/system_cal_grid.png

+|

-- Delete a calendar/event from the system : |IcDelete|
+- Delete a calendar/event from the system : click the |IcDelete| **Delete** icon.

-- Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the  calendar/event : |IcEdit|
+- Get to the edit page of the  calendar/event: click the |IcEdit| **Edit** icon.

-- Get to the :ref:`View page <user-guide-ui-components-view-pages>` of the  calendar/event : |IcView|
+- Get to the view page of the  calendar/event: click the |IcView| **View** icon.

-  From the View page you can also get to the Edit page of delete the record with corresponding buttons.
+  From the view page you can also get to the edit page of delete the record using the corresponding buttons.
-  You can also :ref:`add a comment <user-guide-activities-comments>` to the calendar event from its View page.
+  You can also :ref:`add a comment <user-guide-activities-comments>` to the calendar event from its view page.

 .. _user-guide-calendar-add-another-user: